 My next book will be about representations of torture in 19th and 20th century literature.
 It was conceived in response to the post-2001 rise in the Anglo-American practice, representation, and acceptability, of torture in the War on Terror.

 My main area of interest is the novel 1870 to 1930, and my specialist authors are D.H.
 Lawrence (I am Vice-President of the D.H.
 Lawrence Society and organiser of the 2017 14th International D.H.
 Lawrence Conference in London) and George Eliot (I have co-edited a book on The Reception of George Eliot in Europe with Elinor Shaffer, published by Bloomsbury in 2016).

 I was script consultant for the 2015 BBC1 adaptation of Lady Chatterley’s Lover, and am currently consultant on two forthcoming stage adaptations of Lawrence: Alice Dollé Nicol’s Women in Love, and Lawrence Russell’s Lady Chatterley’s Lover.
 In 2013 I co-presented the BBC2 Culture Show special ‘D.H.
 Lawrence: a Journey without Shame’ with Geoff Dyer.

 I also have interests in modern British fiction, twentieth century drama, and Anglophone Nigerian and Caribbean literature (I visited Nigeria and Trinidad, and interviewed Derek Walcott).
 I know Russian, Spanish, French, and maternal German.

 I Tweet, as @NeoLawrencian, on news related to D.H.
-Lawrence, and other matters.
+Lawrence, and other matters including politics.
 For my academic work, podcasting, blogging, media articles, and broadcast work (including script consultancy), please see the links at the top of this page.